mappls-api/mapmyindia-intouch-android-sdk/README.md

 ## <a name="StartTracking">Step 4: Start Tracking</a>

-Call the below method to track your app user's phone live location.
-To start tracking use the below method.
+Track your app user's phone live location by using the below method.

  ```java
  InTouch.startTracking();
 ```